 Slovenia's economy is also subject to the risk of a possible decline in domestic demand.
 The latter manifested during the COVID-19 pandemic.
 Although domestic consumption has been robust in recent years, making a significant contribution to GDP growth, it is still characterised by high savings rates.
-Households' inability to spend during the COVID-19 pandemic further increased savings but at the same time accumulated savings enabled swift resumption of consumption which was the main driver of the economic rebound following the COVID-19 pandemic-induced crisis and also mitigated effects of purchasing power decrease during 2022 and 2023 elevated inflation period.
+Households' inability to spend during the COVID-19 pandemic further increased savings but at the same time accumulated savings enabled swift resumption of consumption which was the main driver of the economic rebound following the COVID-19 pandemic-induced crisis.